mst-solar-car/LiquidCrystalMenu/README.md

 # Installation
 For installation of this library please follow [this tutorial](https://www.arduino.cc/en/Guide/Libraries) (go to the "Importing a .zip library" section).

-Get the zip folder from the [releases](/tags) or by cloning this repository and creating the zip folder yourself.
+Get the zip folder from the tags page or by cloning this repository and creating the zip folder yourself.

 # Examples